FURK4NGG/blacklayer/README.md

 <br><br>

 ## [HYPRIDLE]
-user-run(call-blacklayer.sh)  -->  Run Hypridle  -->  Detect no movement for X time  -->  idle-lock.sh or idle-sleep.sh(controls the blacklayer.conf>run-lock,run-sleep values for the run)  -->  If true(Lock Screen or Sleep Screen process)  -->  When movement detected run(idle-resume.sh)
+user-run(call-blacklayer.sh)  -->  Run Hypridle  -->  Detect no movement for X time  -->  idle-lock.sh or idle-sleep.sh(controls the blacklayer.conf>run-lock,run-sleep values for the run)  -->  If value is true(Lock Screen or Sleep Screen process)  -->  When movement detected run(idle-resume.sh)
 <br><br>

 ## Roadmap